Emergency room sign - when to perform nasotracheal suctioning

 • Have a rigid catheter at the ready, should the patient produce froth or sputum through the tube.

-No matter which form of advanced airway you choose for your patient, you MUST have suction available, to ensure ease of placement and continued patency and, most importantly, to prevent hypoxia.
+No matter which form of advanced airway you choose for your patient, you MUST have suction available to ensure ease of placement and continued patency and, most importantly, to prevent hypoxia.

-Editor's Note: This blog was originally published in December 2017.
+Editor's Note: This blog was originally published in November 2022.
 It has been re-published with additional up-to-date content.